Chaser/RoboND-DeepLearning-Project/writeup_chaseaj.md

 A model that is able to achieve `semantic segmentation` is `Fully Convolution Networks` (FCNs).
 FCNs are an extension of Convolution Neural Networks (CNN), where instead of having a fully connected layer they create an encoder/decoder topology.
 This inherits the benfits of CNNs but also preserves spatial information allow allowing us to be able to detect **if** our hero is in the scene and if so **where**.

 ## Fully Covolution Networks (FCNs)
+As indicated above `Fully Convolution Networks` or FCNs leverage Convolution Neural Networks (CNN), where instead of having a fully connected layer a 1x1 convolution layer and a decoder are part of the model (image below).

 ![alt text][image3]

+FCNs take advantage of three special techniques
+1) Replace fully connected with 1x1 convolution layer
+2) Upsampling through the use of transposed convolution layers
+3) Skip Connections

+These techniques will be discussed in detail in the following sections.

 ### Encoder
+A fully connected neural network has the abiliy to learn features as well as classify data, however its not practicical to apply to images.
+The reason being that a high number of neurons required.
+Convolution Neural Networks is able to reduce the parameters by leveraging weight sharing.
+Weight sharing is an important optimisation as often in perception problems the location of object is not important, this is known as statistical invariance.

+For instance in the image below, if the question is "Is there a kitten" then this problem is considered classification, so we don't care where in the image the kiten exists.
+Analysis of where is costly in that it requires more weights or parameters and ultimately costs in training and detection time.

+![alt text][image4]

+CNNs are able to reduce paramters by applying a filter and scanning over the input layer (image below).

+![alt text][image5]

+Its common to have more than one filter as different filters pick up up different qualities of a patch.
+The amount of filters per convolution layer is called a filter depth `k`.
+The filter depth translates to the amount of neurons each patch (kernel) is connects to.

+As with deep neural network topology this process is repeated multiple times  which ends up forming a pyramid (image below).
+This provides a structure that reduces the spacial dimenions and the weights required while improving understanding by increasing the filter depth.

+![alt text][image6]

 ### 1x1 Convolution Layer
+A CNN final layer is a fully connected layer (image below).

+![alt text][image7]

+However the problem with a fully connected layer is that data is flattened losing the spatrial data within the input.
+While useful for classification requirements it's not useful for detection and segmentation.

+This is overcome by replacing the fully connected layer by using a 1x1 convolution layer with a kernel and stride of 1.
+By using a 1x1 convolution layer, the network is able to retain spatial information from the encoder along with the benfit that it works on any input size.

+![alt text][image8]

 ### Decoder
+The decoder connects to the 1x1 convolution layer where the decoder can compose of bilinear upsampling layers or transposed convolution layers.

+![alt text][image9]

+Bilinear upsampling is a resampling technique that utilizes the weighted average of four nearest known pixels, located diagonally to a given pixel, to estimate a new pixel intensity value.
+The weighted average is usually distance dependent.

+![alt text][image10]

+Transposed Convolutions reverse regular convolution layers by upsampling the previous layer to a desired resolution or dimension.
+The process involves multiplying each pixel of your input with a kernel or filter.

+Bilinear upsampling process is less computation intense however pays the price in terms of lose of details compared to transposed convoultions.
+In this project we will use bilinear upsampling.

 ### Skip Connections
+When performing convulations, spatial information is lost to save or weights and calculation time.
+With FCNs a method called skip connections can be utilized which allows for information to be retained.
+This is achieved by "wiring" the output of encoder layers to combine with decoder layers (image below).

+![alt text][image11]

 ## FCN Model

 # Hyperparameters

 # Training

 # Performance